How to Install Postman on Ubuntu 24.04 | Step-by-Step

 Postman can also be integrated with popular development tools like Git, Newman, and Jenkins.
 Other than that, Postman supports many other extensions and integrations to enhance its customization capabilities and functionalities.

-#How to install Postman on Ubuntu 22.04: two methods
+#Installing Postman on Ubuntu 22.04: three methods

 #Method 1: Install Postman using Snap